 Robotic animals that respond to emotional cues were also on display.
 Tombot, a startup that provides robotic companion animals designed for seniors with dementia, displayed its robot puppy.
 The product mimics the looks and behaviors of a real dog and responds to where and how they are being touched.
 Qoobo, a company that provides therapeutic robots in the form of a cushion with a tail, also demonstrated its product.
 The cushion waves when caressed and its tail swings when rubbed in the way that animals do, so that it can provide a sense of comfort for customers when they are stressed.

-Back on stage, CITRIS researchers stressed the need to think critically about the AI and its roles.
+Back on the TechCrunch stage, CITRIS researchers stressed the need to think critically about the AI and its roles.

 “I don’t like the term AI because I don’t think we know what intelligence is yet,” says Michael Jordan, CITRIS researcher and Berkeley professor of Electrical Engineering and Computer Sciences (EECS).
 “What’s changed in the last 40 or 50 years is that the methods have gotten a little bit better,” he says.
 “But we haven’t come back to really revisit what the problem is.”
 Finding the ability to imitate a human, which hasn’t really been examined, is not the right perspective in thinking about intelligence, says Jordan.